splunk/observability-workshop/content/en/tko/session-5/docs/deploy-apache.md

 ## 5. Create PHP/Apache Deployment YAML

-In the terminal window create a new file called `php-apache.yaml` and copy the following YAML into the file.
-This will create a new StatefulSet with a single replica of the PHP/Apache image.
+Inspect the YAML file `~/workshop/k3s/php-apache.yaml` and validate the contents.
+This file contains the configuration for the PHP/Apache deployment and will create a new StatefulSet with a single replica of the PHP/Apache image.

+A stateless application is one that does not care which network it is using, and it does not need permanent storage.
+Examples of stateless apps may include web servers (Apache, Nginx, or Tomcat).

 {{< tabpane >}}
-{{< tab header="php-apache.yaml" lang="yaml" >}}
+{{< tab header="~/workshop/k3s/php-apache.yaml" lang="yaml" >}}
 apiVersion: apps/v1
 kind: StatefulSet
 metadata: